Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Proposed method

 During inference, the number of speakers within each block $\hat{S}_l\in\mathbb{Z}_{\geq 0}$ is estimated using \autoref{eq:estimate_speaker}, and speech activities of $\hat{S}_l$ speakers are estimated using \autoref{eq:posterior}.
 Speaker correspondence between blocks can be found by clustering the relative speaker embeddings $B$, and the problem here is how to determine the number of clusters.

-Some conventional studies \cite{wang2018speaker,park2020auto} were based on the following processes: 1) construct an affinity matrix from frame-wise embeddings, 2) calculate its graph Laplacian, 3) use eigenvalue decomposition, and 4) determine the number of speakers as the value that maximizes the eigengap.
+Some conventional methods based on spectral clustering \cite{wang2018speaker,park2020auto} consist of the following steps: 1) construct an affinity matrix from frame-wise embeddings, 2) calculate its graph Laplacian, 3) use eigenvalue decomposition, and 4) determine the number of speakers as the value that maximizes the eigengap.
 Some tricks were used in these studies to reduce the effect of noise in the affinity matrix.
 In one study, an affinity matrix calculated from frame-wise d-vectors was smoothed by using Gaussian blur \cite{wang2018speaker}.
 Another study utilized $p$ nearest binarization to the affinity matrix to remove unreliable values \cite{park2020auto}.
-In our case, local attractors are extracted not only for each block but also for each speaker within a block; thus, smoothing cannot be used.
-In our method, a few local attractors are calculated every five seconds, and hence $p$ nearest neighbor binarization is also not suited because it generally requires dozens of embeddings per cluster.
+In our case, local attractors are extracted not only for each block but also for each speaker within a block.
+Smoothing should be applied along the time axis of each speaker, but in this case, smoothing cannot be performed because the proper inter-block correspondence of the speakers has not been obtained.
+In our method, a few local attractors are calculated every five seconds, and hence $p$ nearest neighbor binarization is also not suitable because it generally requires dozens of embeddings per cluster.

 Therefore, in EEND-GLA, we use the unprocessed affinity matrix to estimate the number of clusters.
 However, if we estimate it based on the eigengaps of graph Laplacian, noises cause a lot of tiny clusters because the size of clusters is not considered in this approach.
 Thus, we use the affinity matrix directly instead of its graph Laplacian to penalize small clusters more.
 Given the positive-semidefinite affinity matrix $R=\left(r_{ij}\right)\in\left[-1,1\right]^{S^*\times S^*}$, where $r_{ij}=\operatorname{sim}\left(\vect{b}_i,\vect{b}_j\right)$, the number of clusters $\hat{S}$ can be estimated using its eigenratios instead of eigengaps as